Arr0way/arr0way.github.io/_posts/2015-3-29-reverse-shell-cheat-sheet.md

 <p>The revshells on this page are tested working when they are added to the cheat sheet.</p>
 </div>

-08/06/2024 - Added addition PHP reverse shell one liner + house keeping.
+08/06/2024 - Added addition PHP reverse shell one liner + msfvenom + house keeping.
 25/02/2022 - House keeping
 17/09/2020 - Updated to add the reverse shells submitted via Twitter @JaneScott 29/03/2015 - Original post date